bainchild/asm.lua/README.md

 # asm.lua

-A Lua-based assembly-like language designed for learning and teaching assembly.
+A Lua-based assembly-like language for lua.

 asm.lua based on the x86 architecture.
 To Lua, it's what asm.js is it to